Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 ###Requirements / Costs

 ####One Time Costs
 I would need a more functional computer.
-I believe I could make do with a Chromebook - I would be turning it into a dev machine along the lines of what [CodeStarter is doing for students](CodeStarter is doing for students).
+I believe I could make do with a Chromebook - I would be turning it into a dev machine along the lines of what [@Codestarterorg is doing for students](blog.codestarter.org/post/93985346780/how-we-turn-199-chromebooks-into-ubuntu-based).
 Prices range from $200-$400 for basic models unless you can get them on sale.
 For my purposes, the more ram, the better.

 A bed would be nice and would greatly increase my productivity.
 I'd be happy with a futon mattress from Walmart/Overstock (only thing comfortable that will fit in my room).
 Cost ranges from $130-$300 depending on availability.